Amsterdam Attractions and Things to Do:

 Fans of Vincent Van Gogh’s works will certainly want to visit the Van Gogh Museum.
 The Museum has the largest collection in the world of this master painter’s works.
 Those interested in medieval Amsterdam should head for the Oude Zijde and Nieuwe Zijde areas where there are numerous historic buildings and monuments, including the famous Oude Kerk.

 Amsterdam’s famous for its flowers and tulips and things to do during a spring vacation should include a visit to the Keukenhof Gardens to see the magnificent blooms.

 As regards food in the Netherlands, Dutch cuisine does not rate anywhere near the French or Italian as far as haute cuisine’s concerned.
 However with 175 different nationalities in Amstersdam, there’s plenty of cuisine choices here at reasonable prices.

 Amsterdam has good transport infrastructure and getting around the city is easy by public transport.
 The most common mode of transport here is the bicycle.
 But, the great thing about Amsterdam is that you can avoid traffic congestion by travelling on the canal.
 The canal buses stop at 14 points which are located near the major museums, attractions and shopping centres.

 There’s a good range of hotels in the city centre and your choice very much depends on budget and which area of Amsterdam you prefer your hotel to be.
-See our hotel choices for Amsterdam.What about you?
-What do you think?
+See our hotel choices for Amsterdam.Agree or disagree?